-- Chair the RSC meetings; - Initiate the review and update process; - Review the findings and responses from internal and external audits and forwards to DSC; - Ensure that revisions to the ASP are completed and retains copy of revised document; - Ensure most recent version of ASP is present on DART computer network; - Ensure that RSC meeting minutes are developed for each meeting.
+- Chair the RSC meetings; - Initiate the review and update process; - Review the findings and responses from internal and external audits and forwards to DSC; - Ensure that revisions to the ASP are completed and retains copy of revised document; - Ensure most recent version of ASP is present on DART Intranet; - Ensure that RSC meeting minutes are developed for each meeting.

-If the Director of Operations Safety deems a hazard to have immediate and detrimental negative consequences via the assessment performed in conjunction the MIL-STD-882B matrix, an emergency session of the RSC will be instituted.
-All hazards that have emerged to the level of undesirable trigger immediate committee level attention.
+If the Director of Operations Safety deems a hazard to have immediate and detrimental negative consequences via the assessment performed in conjunction with the MIL-STD-882E matrix, an emergency session of the RSC will be instituted.
+All hazards that have emerged to the level of Acceptable with DSC review trigger immediate committee level attention.
 Once an RSC session convenes the members are briefed on the hazard and the hazard is re-assessed for validity.
 RSC general agreements involve actions to mitigate hazards and are documented in the workflow system.
 Hazards that require policy modifications or expenditures that rise to capital expenditure level are forwarded to the DART Safety Committee level for mitigation.

-The DART Safety Committee is briefed by the Director of Operations on each hazard during their monthly meeting and provides insight on all hazards aged beyond ninety days or that may require-executive level mitigation efforts.
+The DART Safety Committee is briefed by the Director of Operations Safety providing insight on all hazards aged beyond ninety days or that may require executive level mitigation efforts.

-If hazard resolution requires an immediate mitigation due an undesirable risk assessment, then an emergency session of the DSC is also convened.
+If hazard resolution requires an immediate mitigation due to an undesirable risk assessment, then an emergency session of the DSC is also convened.
 The purpose of this elevation is to allow for succinct, informed decisions at the agency's senior executive level where immediate decisions of policy and resource allocations are ratified.